redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

                 Download pre-built images from a given ``--images-url``.
         * Download images via ``rpm``:
                 Starting from OSP 8, TripleO is packages with pre-built images avialable via RPM.

+                To use different RPM, use ``--images-url`` to define the location of the RPM.
+You need to provide all dependencies of the remote RPM.
+Locations have to be separated with comma

                 .. note:: This option is invalid for `RDO` installation.

 * Use ``--images-packages`` to define a list of additional packages to install on the OverCloud image.